-Claude-Henri de Rouvroy Count de Saint-Simon (simplified to "Saint-Simon") is perceived as a "utopian" author by Marxist thinkers because his perspective integrated a religious dimension or more specifically a scientism based on the belief that the law of gravitation is the foundation of all things.
-Beyond this aspect, Saint-Simonism wished to create a society in which the social classes would join together to manage the nation in the collective interest.
+Claude-Henri de Rouvroy Count de Saint-Simon (simplified to "Saint-Simon") is perceived as a "utopian" author by Marxist thinkers because it integrates a religious dimension based on the belief that the law of gravitation is the foundation of all things.
+Saint-Simonism aims to create a society in which the social classes would join together to manage the nation for the common good.
 Industry would be thought of as the engine of such a society, with politics existing only to maximize it.
-To do this, Saint-Simon imagined a parliament composed of three chambers; a chamber of inventors who conceive projects, a chamber of scientists who examine the projects, and a chamber of industrialists who adopt and execute them.
-Society would be similar to a workshop in which everyone works together, fulfilling his or her role.
-However, Saint-Simonism is not deterministic, as it suggests that social elevation is the consequence of work.
-Therefore, it does not establish any inequality based on gender, birth, wealth or cultural criteria.
-Saint-Simon has influenced many authors from both the left and the right.
-Karl Marx took up several Saint-Simonian concepts (Durkheim 1958-2018), including the notion of social class.
+Saint-Simon imagined a parliament composed of three chambers: a chamber of inventors who conceive the projects, a chamber of scientists who examine the projects, and a chamber of industrialists who adopt and execute them.
+Society would be like a workshop in which everyone works together.
+However, Saint-Simonism is not deterministic believing anyone can ascend the social ladder because of his/her hard work.
+Therefore, it does not establish any inequality based on gender, birth, social class or cultural criteria.
+Saint-Simon has influenced many authors.
+Karl Marx took up several Saint-Simonian concepts (Durkheim, 1958/2018), including the notion of social class

-Owenism: the co-operative movement
+Owenism: The Co-operative Movement

-Robert Owen also belongs to the authors who qualified as "utopian" by Engels.
-He is the inspirer of the cooperative movement generally referred to as "Owenism".
+Robert Owen was the precursor of the cooperative movement.
 In Robert Owen's perspective, "innovations included the upbringing of children, the approach to crime, the design and location of buildings and leisure facilities, the relationships between the sexes, and the way in which work was organized.
-His claim was that by introducing such changes, based on the principles of rationality and cooperation, behaviour would be transformed" (Newman, 2005, p.
-11).
-Although this approach aspires to change society through cooperatives, that is, communities in which the tools of production, work and property are collective and advocate for the complete equality of their members, Owenism rejects the idea of revolution and is circumspect about the political organization of society (Rogers, 2008).
-Robert Owen is often seen as the father of British socialism since the Fabian Society, which created the Labour Party, was inspired by him.
-From Tony Blair to Jeremy Corbin, all trends within New Labour are now claiming Owen's legacy.
+His claim was that by introducing such changes, based on the principles of rationality and cooperation, behaviour would be transformed" (Newman, 2005, p.11).
+This approach aspires to change society through cooperatives i.e., communities in which the production means and the property are collective.
+Owenism rejects the idea of revolution and is circumspect about the political organization of society (Rogers, 2008).
+Robert Owen is often seen as the father of British socialism because of the Fabian Society, a political club that established the Labour Party, was inspired by him.
+From Tony Blair to Jeremy Corbin, all trends within New Labour are claiming the Owen's legacy.